-Cherry Pineapple dump cake is super easy recipe using 4 basic ingredients.
+Cherry Pineapple dump cake is a super easy recipe using 4 basic ingredients.
 A delightful dessert with a fruit bottom and crispy top.
 Ready in under an hour.
 Serve warm with ice cream for the ultimate dessert or midnight snack.

 The fruit is literally dumped into a cake pan, mixed together then spread out to make sure every piece has fruit in it.

 The cake mix isn’t exactly dumped in the pan, but it is simply sprinkled over the top making sure any large dumps have been removed.

 The hardest part of this cake is slicing cold butter and setting it on top of the cake mix.

 Canned cherry pie filling is used in this recipe.
 Homemade cherry pie filling can easily be used as a substitute.